-This course will expose students to the use of dynamic typography, FX and motion graphics.
-Building on the rich history of title design, students will use typography as a tool for telling a text-based story through animated words supplemented by graphics, animation, still images and/or video.
+This course explores the use of dynamic typography, FX, and motion graphics.
+Building on the rich history of title design, students use typography as a tool for telling a text-based story through animated words, supplemented by graphics, animations, still images and/or video.